 The ‘Too Long; Didn’t Read’ Version

-As we approach the release of Mortal Gods, and with several official miniatures available now to purchase, War Banner has no interest in telling you how to paint your lochos.
+As Mortal Gods has just released to the public, and with lots of official miniatures available now to purchase, Footsore Miniatures has no interest in telling you how to paint your lochos.
 No one should try to compel you to follow rigid thematic guidelines, or berate you for your creativity and hard work.

 If you want all your Athenians to have blue clothes under their golden-bronze armor, then you do that.
-If you want to paint your lochoi based upon how that army is portrayed in entertainment media (i.e., Spartans with red clothes), go right ahead.
+If you want to paint your lochoi based upon how that army is portrayed in entertainment media (i.e., Spartans with red clothes/Athenians wore blue/Thespians wore black, etc…), go right ahead.
 If you decide to paint up each Hoplite in a unique way, that sounds tedious and exhausting, but cool!

 The extant historical evidence for hoplites from this period is limited.
 And as I have shown, there is no singular ‘right way’ to paint them.
 I would never fault someone for wanting to paint their models as historically as the evidence allows; but try to remember that this is all a game and we are here to have fun.